ipopester/Financial-Planner/README.md

 ## Usage

-To view the report, clone this repo on GitHub using hte link provided.
-Open the `risk_return_analysis.ipynb` file in the Report directory using Jupyter Lab to view the results.
-A csv file containing the data for the values of the portfolios over time can be viewed in the Resources folder.
+To view the report, clone this repo on GitHub using the link provided.
+Open the `financial_planning_tools.ipynb` file in the Report directory using Jupyter Lab to view the results.
+Image files containing the line plots and histograms for the values of the portfolios over time can be viewed in the Images folder.

 ## Contributors